DennisSchenkel/PP4-Cityfur/README.md

 - Select a name for the application - the name should only contain lowercase letters, numbers, and dashes.
 - Choose a region.
 (Europe as we are in Europe)

-**Step 3: Define Deployment Methode**
+**Step 3: Define Deployment Method**
-- Select GitHub as deployment methode
+- Select GitHub as deployment method
 - Connect GitHub account to Heroku
 - Select account and search for repository
 - Connect to found repository